Michael Jordan and Denny Hamlin team up to start NASCAR team, with Bubba Wallace as a driver - KRDO

 Wallace has signed a multi-year deal to drive for the yet-to-be-named, single-car team.

-The announcement also means Jordan becomes the first Black majority owner of a full-time race team in NASCAR’s premier series in 60 years.
-The last Black man to own a team was Wendell Scott, who owned and raced his own car from the 1960s into the early 1970s.
+The last Black man to own a full-time race team in NASCAR’s premier series was Wendell Scott, who owned and raced his own car from the 1960s into the early 1970s.

 “I’ve been a NASCAR fan my whole life,” Jordan said.
 “The opportunity to own my own racing team in partnership with my friend, Denny Hamlin, and to have Bubba Wallace driving for us, is very exciting for me.”

-Note: Correction: An earlier version of this story overstated the number of years since the last Black NASCAR team owner.
-The last Black man to own a team was Wendell Scott, who owned and raced his own car from the 1960s into the early 1970s.